Live2Free Student Club Starts Dialogue On Sustainable Apparel And Social Justice Alongside Local Orange County Companies

 About Vanguard University

 Vanguard University (VU) is a regionally ranked, private, Christian university of liberal arts and professional studies.
 Located ten minutes from Newport Beach and an hour from Los Angeles, Vanguard equips students for a Spirit-empowered life of Christ-centered leadership and service.
 Vanguard is committed to academic excellence, boasting small class sizes that are designed to cultivate lasting professor-mentor relationships that enhance the learning process.
-The 2016 U.S. News & World Report ranked Vanguard #13 in the Regional Colleges (West) category, #10 for Best Colleges for Veterans, and #19 for economic diversity.
+The 2017 U.S. News & World Report ranked Vanguard #60 in the Regional Colleges West category.
 The Princeton Review ranked Vanguard a 2016 “Best in the West” regional college.
 Accredited by the WASC Senior College and University Commission, Vanguard offers more than 30 degrees and certificates through its undergraduate, graduate, and professional studies programs.
 Please visit www.vanguard.edu